Initially, electronic drums were solely used for quiet drum practice, especially in residential areas.

-Using a PA also has other benefits other than just powering your kit.
+Using a PA system also has other benefits than just powering your kit.
 You can connect it to your phone or even a turntable.

 The disadvantage of a PA system is that you won’t get a deep, rich bass like that of a drum amp.
 If you want the bass, you will have to buy a subwoofer.
 That will come at an extra cost.

 However, it offers you a good quality sound.
 It also allows you to produce a high volume sound that a drum set amp.